When is nonreciprocity relevant?

 \textit{Random nonreciprocal perturbations ---} Our dynamical procedure can also be used to evaluate the relevance of a random perturbation, generalizing the Harris criterion ~\cite{Harris1974} to nonequilibrium settings, building on Ref.~\cite{vojta2016} (see EM and SM).
 Going back to nonreciprocally coupled fields, we first consider a space-dependent random antisymmetric perturbation $\delta K_-(\bx)$, coupling $\phi_1(\bx)$ and $\phi_2(\bx)$.
+Since $\delta K_-(\bx)$ is random and symmetric around zero, it can't shift the critical point at first order.
 Here, $\delta K_-(\bx)$ is Gaussian distributed with mean zero and delta correlations $\overline{\delta K_-(\bx)\delta K_-(\bx')}=\delta \sigma_K^2 \delta(\bx-\bx')$, with the overbar indicating an average over the quenched disorder.
 We then compute the correction to the order parameter $\langle \phi_i \rangle$.
 Since the perturbation is random, so is the correction.
 Because it averages to zero ($\overline{\delta\langle\phi_i(\bx,t)\rangle}=0$), its typical size is characterized by its variance (see SM)

 Close to criticality, the response function scales as \cite{cardy1996}

 where $d$ is the spatial dimension while $\xi$ and $\tau$ are respectively the correlation length and time, diverging at the transition as $\xi\sim|T-T_c|^{-\nu}$ and $\tau\sim \xi^z$.
 In addition, the order parameter scales as $\langle \phi\rangle_0\sim|T-T_c|^\beta$ in which $\beta$ is the associated critical exponent, related to the others by the identity $\gamma=d\nu-2\beta$ obtained from Widom's and Fisher's scaling relations.
 Putting these together, we find that